LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 retroarch
 ```

 Change to XMB in retroarch

 Settings > Drivers > Menu > [xmb]

+Make sure your settings get saved when exiting RetroArch.

+Settings > Configuration > Save Configuration on Quit > [on]

 Restart Retroarch

+Main Menu > Restart RetroArch

 Now you should be using XMB.
 Lets do some more things in Retroarch.